mpv-easy/mpv-easy/mpv-youtube/README.md

 - **yt-dlp**: Used to fetch recommendation data.
 - **ffmpeg**: Used for thumbnail processing.
 - **curl**: Used for downloading thumbnails.
-- **Cookies File**: Required for personalized recommendations. **Note: Without cookies, the plugin cannot fetch YouTube recommendation data.** The plugin automatically searches for `cookies.txt` or `cookie.txt` in:
+- **Cookies File**: Required for personalized recommendations. **Note: Without cookies, the plugin cannot fetch YouTube recommendation data.**
+  - **How to export**: Use a browser extension like [Get cookies.txt LOCALLY](https://chrome.google.com/webstore/detail/get-cookiestxt-locally/ccmgnabdoocebeocplebhdeidnecontext) to export your YouTube cookies in **Netscape** format.
+Save the file as `cookies.txt`.
+For more details, see [this guide](https://www.reddit.com/r/youtubedl/comments/1l9lmyk/comment/mxyzwin/).
+  - The plugin automatically searches for `cookies.txt` or `cookie.txt` in:
     - The directory containing `mpv.exe`.
     - The directory containing the `yt-dlp` executable.
 - **Fonts**: Download [FiraCode Nerd Font](https://www.nerdfonts.com/font-downloads) and add `FiraCodeNerdFontMono-Regular.ttf` to the `portable_config/fonts` directory. **This is required for Nerd Font icon support used in the UI.**

 ## Installation